Tinq1905/myPythonNote/README.md

 ## 29th JAN
 I feel soooooo good for achieving an easy page by the knowledges I acquired yesterday, which allow user to sign in!

 I did it by observing the examples found in **bootstrap** website.
-The **href** help to redirect to another page and thanks to the great flask-wtf plug-in, __plugin again__the forms were built nicely.
+The **href** help to redirect to another page and thanks to the great flask-wtf plug-in, the forms were built nicely.

 It's rainy for all day.
 I love rain, but the fact that I have to spend my whole tomorrow in part-time job depresses me.
 I'm gonna keep recording my learning footsteps here.